Highlights

 - Recommended stay; 3-7 nights

-Samburu Intrepids Camp with her dry, rugged and stunning, Samburu's landscape is at once stark and sensual, with its iconic loaf shaped Lolokowe Mountain and hills spreading in every horizon.
-Its life lung is the Usao Nyiro River coursing through its craggy terrain full of stone, thorn bush and the forked doum palms.
+Samburu Intrepids Camp, with its dry, rugged and stunning Samburu landscape, is at once stark and sensual, with its iconic loaf-shaped Lolokowe Mountain and hills spreading in every horizon.
+Its life lung is the Usao Nyiro River coursing through its craggy terrain full of stone, thorn bush and forked doum palms.

-This Samburu Tented Camp is located 345 kilometres north of Nairobi, the journey to the camp involves a 50-minute flight to the Samburu airstrip followed by a 20-minute drive through the reserve.
+Samburu Intrepids Camp is located 345 kilometres north of Nairobi.
+The journey to the camp involves a 50-minute flight to the Samburu airstrip followed by a 20-minute drive through the reserve.

 All the tents at Samburu Intrepids Camp are large and spacious under palm-thatched roofs with netted screens to allow for the river breeze to keep them cool and give you stunning views of the land that is Samburu.
 Each tent sits on a raised deck overlooking the brown river where the elephants sometimes make an appearance or the crocodiles come out to lounge by the river's banks.

-Because of the warm climate, Samburu Intrepids Camp's public areas are all palm-thatched and open to the elements, raised on stilts to catch the cooling breeze blowing off the river.
+Because of the warm climate, the public areas at Samburu Intrepids Camp are all palm-thatched and open to the elements, raised on stilts to catch the cooling breeze blowing off the river.

-The main dining room has a seating capacity of 60, and opens onto an outdoor terrace where buffet breakfasts and lunches are served overlooking the river.
-(Meals can also be enjoyed on your private veranda or at one of a series of specially selected 'bush sites' close to camp.)
+The main dining room has a seating capacity of 60 and opens onto an outdoor terrace where buffet breakfasts and lunches are served overlooking the river.

-Samburu Intrepids Camp also boasts a spacious lounge and bar area, where our naturalists deliver fascinating slideshows on most evenings, and an intimate conference room with a television for viewing wildlife documentaries.
+Samburu Intrepids Camp also boasts a spacious lounge and bar area.
+Naturalists deliver fascinating slideshows on most evenings, and an intimate conference room with a television for viewing wildlife documentaries.

 Behind the bar, surrounded by a shady sunbathing area, is our freeform swimming pool - a soothing drop of blue in this otherwise arid land.

 Game Drives; Samburu is simply stunning - a photographer's delight with its surreal settings and different lights to photograph it in.
-Guests at Samburu Intrepids can enjoy game drives in Samburu game reserve and the adjoining Buffalo Springs game reserve where you will see the natural spring pool believed to have medicinal properties.
+Guests at Samburu Intrepids Camp can enjoy game drives in the Samburu Game Reserve and the adjoining Buffalo Springs game reserve, where you will see the natural spring pool believed to have medicinal properties.

 Nature Walks; With its unique blend of flora and fauna, a nature walk in Samburu is a must.
-The naturalist will tell you about everything that comes in the path whether it's a bird (of which there are more than 350 species in Samburu) or the history of the land.
-The varied landscape - from the river to the forest and than the arid plains offer a rich profusion of birds and one can record more than a hundred species in a day.
+The naturalist will tell you about everything that comes in the path, whether it's a bird (of which there are more than 350 species in Samburu) or the history of the land.
+The varied landscape - from the river to the forest and then the arid plains offers a rich profusion of birds, and one can record more than a hundred species in a day.

-Cultural Visits; The Samburu are a regal people related to the Maasai.
-Like the Maasai, the Samburu have a rich history, a people who tracked down the Nile many centuries ago and separate form the Maasai.
-Traditionally a pastoral people in search of water and grazing land for their god given cattle, the Samburu are also adapting to life in the 21st century.
+Cultural Visits; The Samburu are regal people related to the Maasai.
+Like the Maasai, the Samburu have a rich history, a people who tracked down the Nile many centuries ago and separated from the Maasai.
+Traditionally pastoral people in search of water and grazing land for their god-given cattle, the Samburu are also adapting to life in the 21st century.

-Camel Rides; A ride on a camel is a biblical affair crossing the Uaso Nyiro to the Samburu villages on the land opposite the reserve.
-With a high vantage point, you may chance upon the giraffes or the tiny dikdiks of the dry lands or have to cut back your ride when the elephants block your passage.
+Camel Rides: A camel is a biblical affair crossing the Uaso Nyiro to the Samburu villages on the land opposite the reserve.
+With a high vantage point, you may chance upon the giraffes or the tiny dik-diks of the drylands or have to cut back your ride when the elephants block your passage.

-Recommended for children accompanying their parents on safari this family program provides an fun and exciting opportunity for the kids to learn about the wild from our Samburu naturalists who specialize in plants, wildlife and survival skills.
+Recommended for children accompanying their parents on safari at Samburu Intrepids Camp, this family program provides a fun and exciting opportunity for the kids to learn about the wild from the Samburu naturalists, who specialize in plants, wildlife and survival skills.

-Children will be edu-tained through various activities and facilities on-site including an obstacle course that portrays the challenges wild animals face, don’t be suprised if you child comes out looking like Mowgli from Rudyard Kipling’s all time favourite Jungle Book.
+Children will be edu-tained through various activities and facilities on-site, including an obstacle course that portrays the challenges wild animals face.
+Don’t be surprised if your child comes out looking like Mowgli from Rudyard Kipling’s all-time favourite Jungle Book.

 Per person per night sharing